Train Travel to Guildford

 Train Routes, Operators & Service Frequency

-Train services to Guildford are currently operated by First Great Western from Reading to Gatwick Airport (2 trains per hour) and South West Trains from London Waterloo to Portsmouth Harbour via Woking (up to 4 trains per hour), Waterloo to Guildford via Cobham or Epsom (2 trains per hour) and Ascot to Guildford via Aldershot (2 trains per hour).
+Train services to Guildford are currently operated by Great Western Railway from Reading to Gatwick Airport (2 trains per hour) and South Western Railway from London Waterloo to Portsmouth Harbour via Woking (up to 4 trains per hour), Waterloo to Guildford via Cobham or Epsom (2 trains per hour) and Ascot to Guildford via Aldershot (2 trains per hour).

 A peak hour service is operated by Southern Trains from London Victoria via West Croydon & Leatherhead.